SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/User_settings.md

 - **Show the DataMiner TV section**: Obsolete.
 Determines whether the optional DataMiner TV section is displayed on the DataMiner Pulse welcome page in Cube.
 Available from DataMiner 9.5.14 up to DataMiner 10.1.0 [CU22]/10.2.0 [CU10]/10.3.1.

 - **Display the workspace buttons in the header**: Available from DataMiner 10.0.0/10.0.2 onwards.
-Determines whether the four blue squares indicating the Cube workspaces are displayed in the header.
+Determines whether the four white squares indicating the Cube workspaces are displayed in the header.
 This setting can also be enabled or disabled via the header quick menu.

 - **Display the server time in the header**: Available from DataMiner 10.0.0/10.0.2 onwards.
 Determines whether server time is displayed in the header.
 This setting can also be enabled or disabled via the header quick menu.